mosmn/Notes/sections/javascript/react/lifecycle.md

   }
 }
 ```
+`prevProps` and `prevState` are built-in objects provided by React.
+They are parameters passed to the `componentDidUpdate` method and contain the previous props and state values of the component.

+`nextProps` and `nextState` are also built-in objects provided by React.
+They are parameters passed to the `shouldComponentUpdate` method and contain the next props and state values of the component.

 ## componentWillUnmount

 The `componentWillUnmount` method is called when a component is about to be unmounted, meaning it is being removed from the DOM tree.
-It is typically used to clean up any resources or subscriptions created in the `componentDidMount` method.
+It is typically used to clean up any resources or subscriptions created in the `componentDidMount` method.[See more](https://react.dev/reference/react/Component#componentwillunmount)

 ```jsx
 class ExampleComponent extends React.Component {